Depression: A Global Physical and Mental killer

-WHO defines depression as “a mood disorder where motivation is lower than usual for a prolonged period, with other symptoms ranging from, but not limited to, loss of appetite, insomnia, and hallucinations.”
+WHO defines Depression as – A mood disorder where motivation is lower than usual for a prolonged period, with other symptoms ranging from, but not limited to, loss of appetite, insomnia, and hallucinations.

-Winston Churchill… One of the most famous Depressive Personality
+Winston Churchill | One of the most famous depressive personality…

 Lord Beaverbrook, a close friend of the former British Prime Minister Sir Winston Churchill once remarked that Churchill always shuttled between two extremes.
 He was either “at the top of the wheel of confidence or at the bottom of an intense depression.”
 Such was the manic depression Churchill suffered from, which he referred to as his ‘black dog’.

 Churchill wasn’t alone; there’s a black dog inside every one of us.
-Sometimes we successfully manage to keep it at bay overshadowing it with our cheerful spirit, but at times depression eats us up from inside and we feel like we’re dying a slow death.
+Sometimes we successfully manage to keep it at bay overshadowing it with our cheerful spirit, but at times depression eats us up from inside and we feel like we are dying a slow death.
 Mood swings become a part of our routine.

-Depression – A leading Global Disease
+Depression – A leading global disease.

 It is often believed, albeit falsely, that since depression is a matter of the mind it is easy for the person to come out of it.
 The truth, however, is more gruesome.
 The 2012 Report by the World Health Organisation came up with some mind-numbing numbers.

 If you still think that depression takes a toll only on personal life and can be easily overcome, then you’re grossly mistaken.
 The blues of depression have spread their fangs to your workplace as well, disrupting professional lives.
 In fact, corporate depression has become a major cause of concern for both the employers and employees worldwide.

 A research study based on the World Mental Health Survey Initiative of WHO found out that the highest rate of major depression in the world happens in India with the figure as high as 35.9%.

-1. Depression is often confused with sadness.
+1. Depression is often confused with Sadness.
 It is believed that in coping with the challenges and disappointments in life, one experiences downswing or melancholy that the individual can overcome in due course of time.
 But depression is beyond just feeling low.